rydmike/flex_color_scheme/README.md

 ColorScheme and a dark theme mode ColorScheme.
 Then make your light and dark ThemeData from these color schemes, and in your MaterialApp use these themes for the light and dark themes.
 This gives you an application that uses the defined color scheme on the built-in Material UI Widgets, well on most of them anyway.
-Flutter's `ThemeData.from` a `ColorScheme` has a few gaps, the used color scheme is not consistently applied to **all** standard built in Widgets.
+Flutter's `ThemeData.from` a `ColorScheme` has a few gaps, the used color scheme is not consistently applied to **all** standard Material UI Widgets.

 FlexColorScheme corrects these minor inconsistencies and gaps that exist in the current version of Flutter's `ThemeData.from` factory.
 It also makes a few opinionated, but subtle theme modifications compared to the